OIM3690/resources/hw/hw3/hw3.md

 - (Optional) Filtering and searching should work together (e.g., category "Web" + search "portfolio").
 - (Optional) Choosing "Sort Z–A" should reorder the visible project cards alphabetically from Z to A.

+### ❗ Important Requirement

+You **must not** modify the given HTML file (`hw3-1-index.html`).

+- All behavior and logic must be implemented in `hw3-1.js`.
+- Use the existing buttons and input already defined in the HTML.

 ### 💡 Getting Started Tips

 You may find the following techniques helpful: